elchericito/prive-docs/analytics-and-data/analytics-overview/general-analytics.md

 <summary>Cancelled Subscriptions (ending)</summary>

 The number of subscriptions at the end of the month that are in a canceled state.
 This does not include paused subscriptions or subscriptions that are in dunning.
-Cancelled Subscriptions consist of subscriptions that have been actively cancelled, have been cancelled due to failed payments, or have been migrated into Prive as a cancelled subscription.
+Cancelled Subscriptions consist of subscriptions that have been actively cancelled, have been cancelled due to failed payments, or have been migrated into Recurly Commerceas a cancelled subscription.

 </details>